Scottish Trace Element & Micronutrient Reference Laboratory

 Mean turnaround time Red cell: 4.5 days (see this page for STEMDRL TAT targets)

-Method HPLC with fluorimetric detection80
+Method UPLC with fluorimetric detection80

 Traceability EQA.
 Please contact laboratory for current EQA performance.